JustAStudentAI/NeuralNetwork/README.md

 <br>
 <br>

-## Getting the data read in & set up:
+## Getting the data read in & set up
 Data set is from kaggle https://www.kaggle.com/competitions/digit-recognizer
 ```
 # set destination to where ever the saved train.csv file is